thebigcrafter/KygekRulesUI/README.md

 - Use `{player}` to display player name
 - Use `§` as formatting codes
 - Use `\n` to break into a new line
+- Change command description to suit your server
+- Supports command aliases
 - FormAPI plugin is not required
 - Automatic plugin update checker on server startup